 They are in business and run a tight ship.
-Perhaps you can equate them to a CEO, General Manager or President of a company.
+Perhaps you can equate them to a CEO, General Manager, or company President.

-They are responsible for the finances, sales, advertising and profitability of their business.
+They are responsible for their business’s finances, sales, advertising, and profitability.
 It is also how they make a living, as they rarely have another source of income.

 There is not enough time in the day for anyone who runs a business to do everything.
 It is why true authorpreneurs use professionals to undertake many of the necessary tasks involved in selling words.

-These tasks would probably include book cover design, editing, proofreading and book formatting.
-Commonly, they would also outsource website or blog development, copywriting and online advertising campaigns.
+These tasks would probably include book cover design, editing, proofreading, and book formatting.
+They often outsource website or blog development, copywriting, and online advertising campaigns.

 For authorpreneurs, spending money wisely on outsourcing saves a lot of valuable and scarce writing time.